Slipher3D/material-scroll/README.md

 # material-scroll
 A modal operator for Blender 2.93.1 that makes changing materials and material slots, fast and easy.

-In early stages but largely works in its current iteration.

 How to use: